 The Foundation offers financial assistance for post-secondary education and training to spouses, life partners, children and stepchildren of firefighters honored at the National Memorial.

-This special week of activities is designed to address issues related to loss, provide training for those providing outreach to others, and provide a chance to network with other survivors.
+This special week of activities is designed to address issues related to loss, provide training for those providing outreach to others, and provide a chance to network with other fire hero families.

 - Remembrance Program

-During the anniversary month of their firefighter’s death, families receive a Remembrance card from another survivor.
+During the anniversary month of their firefighter’s death, families receive a Remembrance card from another fire hero family member.